2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 FAQ About The 2011 Presidential Dollar

-Most 2011 Presidential Dollars in circulated condition are worth face value ($1).
-This includes coins featuring Andrew Johnson, Ulysses S. Grant, Rutherford B. Hayes, and James Garfield.
+Most 2011 Presidential Dollars in circulated condition are worth their face value of $1.
+This applies to all four president designs — Andrew Johnson, Ulysses S. Grant, Rutherford B. Hayes, and James Garfield — when found in pocket change or average condition.

 2. Which 2011 Presidential Dollar is the most valuable?